Llanbister

 Llanbister is a small village and community with a 2011 population of 382 in Powys, mid Wales, in the historic county of Radnorshire.
 It is on the river Ithon, at the junction of the A483 road (which follows the river north towards Newtown and south towards Llandrindod Wells) and the B4356.

-It is served by Llanbister Road railway station on the Heart of Wales Line, but the station is some 4 miles east of the village (and longer by road).
+Name

+The first element in the place name is the usual Welsh llan meaning a church enclosure, but the second element "pister" has not been explained.
+It may be related to Latin "pistorius" meaning a bakery or bakehouse in British usage.

 Facilities

-The village is not directly served by a railway station: the nearest is Llanbister Road railway station which is about 5 miles east of the village.
+The nearest railway station is Llanbister Road railway station, which is about 5 miles east of the village.
 It is served by a bus service (the T4 operated by Stagecoach Wales) which connects Cardiff to Newtown via Merthyr Tydfil, Brecon, Builth Wells and Llandrindod Wells.

 Llanbister is situated on the A483 main road from Newtown to Llandrindod Wells, at its junction with the B4356 road.
 It also lies next to the River Ithon which flows southward just west of the village.

-In the past, there was a police station in Llanbister, on the north west outskirts of the village, but this has since been sold off as private housing.
+There was previously a police station in Llanbister, on the north west outskirts of the village, but this has been sold off as private housing.

 Other facilities include a primary school, Llanbister C P School, a children's play area and a 200-person capacity community hall built in 1996 which has a stage and a 6.25m × 4m dance floor.
 There used to be a Post Office in the centre of the village but it is no longer operating: it was proposed for closure in 2008.